harshprajapati8347/DALL-E-2.0/README.md

 ## DALL-E 2.0 - AI Image Generation

 This is a full stack MERN app that uses the DALL-E 2.0 AI model to generate images from text descriptions.
 The app is a clone of the original DALL-E app created by Me using OPEN AI API.

-The original app can be found here: https://labs.openai.com/
+I made it using MERN stack, Cloudinary for Image Optimization, Vite (to set React Development Environment), and awesome Tailwind-CSS.

-## Demo
+## Live:  DALL-E 2.0

 https://harsh-dall-e.netlify.app/